ucl-dark/pax/README.md

 > *Pax (noun) - a period of peace that has been forced on a large area, such as an empire or even the whole world*

 For a simple starting points, please refer to this [notebook](https://github.com/ucl-dark/pax/blob/main/proof_of_concept.ipynb), which introduces the very basic concepts of pax.
+Please read the README, the 5 minutes spent reading will save you a lot of time.
+If you run into any problems, please open an issue.

 Pax is composed of 3 components: Environments, Agents and Runners.
-The following code snippets are meant as pseudocode to get a quick overview, refer to the above notebook for a working example.

 ### Environments
 Environments are similar to [gymnax](https://github.com/RobertTLange/gymnax).
+We can compose these with JAX built-in functins `jit`, `vmap`, `pmap` and `lax.scan`.
+In the following example, we batch over the number of environments.

 ```python
 from pax.envs.iterated_matrix_game import (